-Garnets match best with silver hued metals, but Gold gives it a great look.
+Garnets match best with silver-hued metals, but Gold gives it a great look.

 In any case, as red and pink don’t make the best match, Garnets are not displayed to advantage when combined with rose gold.

-Study how the Garnet responds to the light, both natural and not, and check for an exceptional, saturated color.
+Study how the Garnet responds to the light, both natural and not, and check for exceptional, saturated color.

-Keep in mind that Garnets usually come in a wide variety of reds, yet can likewise be green, pink, blue, or colorless.
+Remember that Garnets usually come in a wide variety of reds, yet can likewise be green, pink, blue, or colorless.
 The cost of the piece will probably increase to more uncommon hues like green or blue.